What Is A Home Seller’s Pre-Inspection And Should You Consider Getting One Before Listing Your Home?

 So, if the pre-inspection reveals significant problems with your house, you’re required to include that information in the listing.
 Negative disclosures could shrink the pool of buyers interested in buying your home.

-Should I Get A Pre-Listing Inspection?
+Should You Get A Pre-Listing Inspection?

 The Bottom Line: A Pre-Inspection Can Both Create And Solve Problems